nydailynews/style/README.md

 ## Javascript style

 Writing a bunch of functions with loose javascript in between is the enemy.
 Organizing your javascript into discrete objects is a solid first step toward code maintainability and test-ability.
-I would write more but [Clean Code: Javascript](https://github.com/ryanmcdermott/clean-code-javascript) has already written it all.
+I would write more but [Clean Code: Javascript](https://github.com/ryanmcdermott/clean-code-javascript) has already written it.
 Read that.

 ## CSS style